gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 3. Flow is requested.
 The temperature of hot and cold water sets the ratio required, and the outflow from the tank.
 4. Water is heated from cold to the exit flow temperature.
 This power input Q=mcdeltaT, is mirrored by a power out of the water vessel.
 This power out leads to an average temperature reduction.
 However we initially keep the top of the tank constant and realise the temperature drop by reducing the tank bottom temperature.
 5. After 150s the heat pump kicks in and starts delvering power to the tank.
 This slows the average temperature reduction.
-6. HX heat transfer is a function of only U,A, and the temperature differences at either end.
+6. HX heat transfer is a function of only U, A, and the temperature differences at either end.
 Since we have set one end (X, in step 2) and know the incoming mains water temp, we can solve for the limiting case for the lowest temperature in the bottom of the tank, where the heat exchanger heat transfer equals the demand power.
 7. Eventually the bottom of our tank reaches this limiting temperature (while the top is still at the original temperature).
 Heat is still being demanded from the tank so the top temperature starts to drop.
 We need to maintain the output pinch temperature, so the outflow temp also drops.
 The ratio of hot water also increases to compensate.
 (Note, if we draw a box around the whole system, it is raising mains water from 10°C to 40°C at a constant flow rate, it doesn’t matter whether it is doing it directly, or mixing hotter water and cold water).
 8. When the outflow temperature drops below 40°C, it's game over.